scala/docs.scala-lang/_overviews/toolkit/oslib-run-process.md

 individually here.
 For example, you can set environment variables (`env = ...`), or redirect input and output (`stdin = ...`, `stdout = ...`, `stderr = ...`).

-## Next steps

-For more complete information on OS-Lib, see [OS-Lib on GitHub](https://github.com/com-lihaoyi/os-lib).

-See also Chapter 7 of Li Haoyi's book [_Hands-On Scala Programming_](https://www.handsonscala.com).
-(Li Haoyi is the author of OS-Lib.)